opensearch-project/documentation-website/_dashboards/discover/index-discover.md

 ## Add data fields and explore the data in your document table

-The document table contains data about the documents.
-Each row represents a single document and each column represents a different piece of information about the document, such as flight destination, average ticket price, and flight delay.
-The data fields in a document table can be added, deleted, or modified as needed to meet your data analysis requirements.
+The document table contains document data.
+Each row represents a single document and each column contains a different document field, representing metrics such as flight destination, average ticket price, and flight delay.
+You can add, delete, or modify data fields in a document table as needed to meet your data analysis requirements.

-To add or delete fields to a document table, follow these steps:
+To add or delete fields in a document table, follow these steps:

 1. View the data fields listed under **Available fields** and select the plus icon ({::nomarkdown}<img src="{{site.url}}{{site.baseurl}}/images/icons/plus-icon.png" class="inline-icon" alt="plus icon"/>{:/}) to add the desired fields to the document table.
 The field will be automatically added to **Selected fields** and the document table.
 For this example, choose the fields `Carrier`, `AvgTicketPrice`, and `Dest`.
 1. To arrange or sort the columns, select the column header containing the field name and select the desired action.
 An example is shown in the following image.